charansai97/Sales-Insights-Data-Analysis-Project/README.md

 SELECT * FROM transactions where market_code='Mark001';

-#Show distrinct product codes that were sold in chennai
+#Show distinct product codes that were sold in chennai

 SELECT distinct product_code FROM transactions where market_code='Mark001';